natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

 Look at the difference between ``-n`` and ``-s`` options:

 -  after ``-n`` option in both *usage* and *help* the name is specified in the **metavar** parameter
--  after ``-s`` option the name is specified to which the value is saved
+-  after ``-s`` option the name is specified to which value is saved

 ``nargs``
 ^^^^^^^^^